 Create Your Account in Under 3 MinutesIs a spinning top candlestick bullish or bearish?

 The sentiment of a spinning top is inherently neutral, and its directional bias identifies the preceding trend and the subsequent confirmation close.
 A spinning top appearing at a major support floor after a downtrend serves as a warning that bulls may be preparing to take control.
 Conversely, a spinning top at a resistance peak after an uptrend signals seller exhaustion.
-The pattern’s actual interpretation depends entirely on context—what precedes it and what follows it.
+The pattern’s actual interpretation depends entirely on context, what precedes it and what follows it.
+Candlestick patterns covers the wider family, and how to read candlesticks covers the anatomy the classification rests on.

 The distinction between reversal and continuation depends on reading the next candle’s direction.
 If the candle following the spinning top closes above the spinning top’s high, bulls have won the battle.
 If it closes below the low, sellers have reclaimed control.
 The spinning top itself is merely the setup; the confirmation candle is the resolution.